 - You are available for a minimum of 6 weeks;

 - You have a minimum of 2 years of relevant work experience (work experience abroad is a plus);

-- You stand your ground and are in good physical and mental health;
+- You stand your ground firmly and are able to cope with stress;

-- You are able to work late evening shifts and can handle a short night’s sleep;
+- You are able to work late shifts and cope with less sleep than normal;

 What else do we expect from you?